 It is notable that the X10 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X10 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the X10 and RX100 III can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Sony RX100 III Manual.